mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 3. **Configure VM Settings**:
-   - Allocate 2GB RAM and start with 1 CPU.
+   - Unfold the _Hardware_ tab, and Allocate 2GB RAM and start with 1 CPU.
       ![ALT text](./EnviromentSetup/image-24.png)
-   - Check "Create a virtual Hard Disk Now" and set the size to 25GB.
+   - Unfold the _Hardware_ tab and set the size to 25GB.
       ![ALT text](./EnviromentSetup/image-25.png)

 4. **Finalize VM Creation**: